Corrupt Rafale deal has led to a Rs 21,075-crore loss to state exchequer, claims Congress

 In a report on Thursday, Mediapart claimed that documents by the Enforcement Directorate revealed that Dassault Aviation and Thales paid Gupta in secret commissions to offshore accounts and shell companies, using inflated invoices for software consulting.
 Gupta’s legal counsel has denied any involvement of his client in the Rafale deal.

-These payments were on top of a contract with Dassault for making replica models of Rafale jets that have never been seen, worth 1 million euros, which was revealed in the first series of reports by Mediapart.
+These payments were besides a contract with Dassault for making replica models of Rafale jets that have never been seen, worth 1 million euros, which was revealed in the first series of reports by Mediapart.
 The second part reported on how a French prosecutor overruled a deputy in deciding to not pursue an anti-corruption investigation into the Rafale deal, citing “the interests of France.”

 Meanwhile, Surjewala on Friday questioned why the government removed the mandatory anti-corruption clauses in the Rafale deal and whether the prime minister was aware of it.
 “Isn’t it correct that the French government or Dassault deleted the anti-corruption clauses,” he asked.
 “Were the anti-corruption clauses deleted to escape responsibility from the bribery and commissions to be paid in the Rafale deal?”